lefranz/geneva-dictators/README.md

 ### Kazakhstan

 * 'P4-KAZ' : 'Boeing 737 used by Kazakhstan government'
-* 'UP-A2001' : 'Airbus A320 used Kazakhstan government'
+* 'UP-A2001' : 'Airbus A320 used by Kazakhstan government'
-* 'UP-A3001' : 'Airbus A330 used Kazakhstan government'
+* 'UP-A3001' : 'Airbus A330 used by Kazakhstan government'
-* 'UP-B5701' : 'Boeing 757 used Kazakhstan government'
+* 'UP-B5701' : 'Boeing 757 used by Kazakhstan government'

 ### Libya